cbeams/bisq2-proto/README.md

 You will see the path to your Gradle-provisioned JDK 16 and you can then set your `JAVA_HOME` accordingly:

     export JAVA_HOME=/path/to/jdk16/Home

+### Running BisqFX from within IDEA

+Edit the run configuration and add the following VM arguments:

+    --add-modules=javafx.controls --module-path=/path/to/javafx-sdk